markryall/cardigan/README.md

 ## Editing mode

-* quit or exit or ctrl-d - exit
+Once you're in edit mode (by executing the 'cd' command in listing mode), you can edit the individual fields of a card.

+    ls

-* list - dumps the values of all card field values
+... will list the current values for all fields

+    set priority

-* set <key> - creates a new field and prompts for the new value
+... prompts for a new value for the priority field

-* now <status> - changes the status of the card to the given status (the tab completion will be populated with the valid subsequent statuses from the current status)
+    edit description

+... launches your default editor (determined by the EDITOR environment variable) to allow you to edit a multi line value for 'description'

+    now closed

+... will set the 'status' field to 'closed'

+Tab completion for 'now' is determined by what the current value for 'status' and what has been set up in workflow mode (see below).

+Note that you have entered a nested shell so need to `exit` or ctrl-d to get back to listing mode.

 ## Workflow mode

-Workflow is pretty simple - it is just for convenience in specifiying the set of valid transitions for cards with a specific status.

-The only purpose is to populate tab completion for the 'now' command in edit mode for a card.
+Workflow is pretty simple - it is just for convenience in tab completion for the 'now' command in edit mode for a card.

-* quit or exit or ctrl-d - exit
+   ls

-* list - dumps the current workflow (statuses with their valid subsequent statuses)
+... dumps the current workflow (statuses with their valid subsequent statuses)

-* create <status> - creates a new status
+    add started completed blocked

-* add <status> <statuses> - add the specified statuses as valid transitions from status
+... adds 'completed' and 'blocked' as valid transitions from 'started'

+    rm started blocked

-* remove <status> <statuses> - remove the specified statuses as valid transitions from status
+.... remove 'blocked' as a valid transitions from 'started'

+Again, this is a nested shell, so you need to `exit` or ctrl-d to get back to listing mode.

 ## Other tools